 - Be a legal resident of the United States of America as demonstrated by passport, birth certificate, or green card.

-- Have been arrested of OWI 3rd or 4th offense.
+- Have been charged with OWI 3rd or higher offense.

 - Have no charges relating to a crash involving homicide or serious bodily injury.